brinuk/Antenna-Tracker-for-FRsky-Telemetry/README.md

 The SportDecoderTest sketch is provided to test the tracker's operation before using in the field.

-Links to a detailed video and parts list available here
+Links to a detailed construction video and parts list is available here

 Link to 3D printer files https://www.thingiverse.com/thing:4999823